ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I don't talk trash, I talk smack.
-They're totally different.
-Trash talk is hypothetical, like: Your mom is so fat she can eat the internet.
-But smack talk is happening like right now.
-Like: You're ugly and I know it for a fact 'cause I got the evidence right there.
+> I had feelings today for a coworker that I haven't had in years...
+In my defense he was grabbing my crotch fairly aggressively at the time.
 >
-> <p>- Kelly Kapoor</p>
+> <p>- Jim Halpert</p>

 <br />